sblunt/orbitize/paper/paper.md

 # Acknowledgements

-Our team gratefully acknowledges support from NASA and the Heising-Simons Foundation.
+Our team gratefully acknowledges support the Heising-Simons Foundation.
+S.B. and J.J.W. are supported by NASA Grant 80NSSC23K0280.

 # References